Date of Award

 Findings of this study revealed a statistically significant difference between the amounts of time the scripted/non-scripted approach to teach reading is utilized and proficient/advanced 3rd grade PSSA scores.
 In addition, there was a statistically significant difference between the perceptions of superintendents that a student’s background characteristics influence proficient/advanced 3rd grade PSSA scores.

 Wallace, Jesse T. III, "The Effects of K-2 Commercialized Reading Programs on 3rd Grade Reading Mastery as Measured by the Pennsylvania System of School Assessment (PSSA)" (2016).
-Theses and Dissertations.
+Theses and Dissertations (All).
 1363.